Metodil/u34-fun-facts/README.md

 > - Add Route53 DNS Records and SSL/TLS for Hashi Vault and Kubernetes Load Balancer
 > - Implement ChatOps with Slack
 > - Improve Hashi Vault with Auto Unseal and DynamoDB Backend
+> - Reducing the number of VPCs, merging EKS with the Vault instance in one VPC.

 ## License:
 ### Terms of Use